More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 While discussing this treatment with your veterinarian, inquire as to how much hemp oil they believe would be sufficient for the age and weight of your dog.

-You can use this chart to help you make the healthiest decision as well.
+You can use this chart as a guide to help you make the healthiest decision as well.

 |10 lbs||1 ml|